wes-brooks/beauty_contest/writeup.md

 Often times, beach management practitioners are not very familiar with statistical analysis and rely on more accessible software to help guide them through development of models for recreational water quality predictions.
 For this purpose, the Virtual Beach software was developed (ADD REFERENCE TO MANUAL HERE AND LINK TO WEB SITE).
 Through version 2.4, the only method available in the Virtual Beach software was GA.
 As of version 3.0,  Virtual Beach includes implementations of GBM, GA, and PLS models for prediction of bacterial concentration.
 An implementation of AL is also an anticipated addition to Virtual Beach.

 # Acknowledgments

-The predictive models for this study were generated on facilities and software (HTCondor) provided by the University of Wisconsin-Madison's Center for High Throughput Computing.

 # References